adrielklein/test-site/_posts/2016-09-06-up-the-rockies.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_i8DyMLw9No" frameborder="0" allowfullscreen></iframe>

-As for accomodation, there was a church that graciously opened up its doors for touring cyclists.
+As for accommodation, there was a church that graciously opened up its doors for touring cyclists.

 ![](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15025169_10207819300460679_7417555170794927327_o.jpg)